ec-europa/platform-dev/profiles/common/modules/custom/nexteuropa_varnish/README.md

 You will be redirected to the **'Add cache purge rule'** form.

 In the first step you need to choose a content type for which the new rule will be applied.
+You can choose to apply the rule to all content type.
+It only applies to nodes type for the moment.
 After picking the content type the next step is to choose the purge target.

 The 'Paths of the node the action is performed on' option will perform a purge